limitlesshq/nativexplatform/README.md

 suggestion or proposal you are welcome to submit an Issue or, better yet, a Pull Request with your code.

 The repository comes as a single Solution.
-You can open it with most .NET IDEs such as Visual Studio, Xamarin Studio, MonoDeveloper or JetBrains Rider.
+You can open it with most .NET IDEs such as Visual Studio, Xamarin Studio, MonoDevelop or JetBrains Rider.
 Before trying to compile the solution please remember to install the NuGet packages.

 The projects in this solution are as follows:
 * **extractCLI** The command-line version of Akeeba eXtract